MehtaHitanshi/JQuery-Tasks/README.md

 ## _Wizard 3: Personalization_
 - It contains form fields which are listed below.

-1. Company Name - Must be not empty
+1. Company Name :
+- Must be not empty
 - Length between 2 - 20
 - Doesn’t contain any
 - special character except “.”

+2. Logo :
-2. Logo -Enter Font Awesome 4 Logo Class (Like, fa-coffee) Refer: https://fontawesome.com/v4/icons/
+- Enter Font Awesome 4 Logo Class (Like, fa-coffee) Refer: https://fontawesome.com/v4/icons/
 - Must be not empty
 - Length between 2-20
 - Doesn’t contain any
 - special character except “-”

+3. Website :
-3. Website - Must be not empty
+- Must be not empty
 - Valid URL

-4. Full Name - Must be not empty
+4. Full Name :
+- Must be not empty
 - Length between 2 - 20
 - Doesn’t contain any special character

+5. Designation :
-5. Designation - Must be not empty
+- Must be not empty
 - Length between 2 - 20
 - Doesn’t contain any special character

-6. Contact Number - Must be not empty
+6. Contact Number :
+- Must be not empty
 - Valid Contact Number (10 Digits)

-7. Email Address - Must be not empty
+7. Email Address :
+- Must be not empty
 - Valid Email Address

 ## _Display Area:_
 ## Front and Back: